Clematis dioscoreifolia H.Lév. & Vaniot

 ].
 Succeeds in acid as well as alkaline soils[

-This species has the potential to spread from cultivation in areas where it has been introduced and could become problematic[
+].
+It has the potential to spread from cultivation into native habitats in areas where it has been introduced and could become problematic[

 When planting out, in order to avoid the disease 'clematis wilt', it is best to plant the rootball about 8cm deeper in the soil.
 This will also serve to build up a good root crown of growth buds[

 Plants seem to be immune to the predations of rabbits[

 A greedy plant, inhibiting the growth of nearby plants, especially legumes[